 IIP opportunities are posted to our career center at the end of January and then shared on Facebook and Twitter.
 Please create an account and search the employment type field for Intern for a complete list of internships available through the program.

 To apply, send an email to firstname.lastname@example.org and attach a résumé and cover letter.
 Be sure to indicate which position you are applying for.
 You may apply for more than one internship.
 Make sure to indicate this in your email.

 Although some participating companies cannot hire foreign students, we have no restrictions for the program and encourage all students residing in North Carolina to apply.

 These IIP opportunities are only available in the spring and summer.
-Companies use our jobs board throughout the year to post internships.
+Companies use our career center throughout the year to post internships.
 You can also search our company directory for companies in your area that may be looking for interns.

 All IIP internships are paid through grants from the North Carolina Biotechnology Center.

 IIP internships run during the spring and summer each year.
 Exact dates for 2023:

 - Beginning of open applications for interested companies - December 5

 - Companies selected and internships posted - January 13